rocket-pool/RPIPs/RPIPs/RPIP-dp-max-increase.md

 There are three primary motivations for this change:

+- **Saturn Readiness**
-- **Saturn 1 Megapool Readiness**: With the planned launch of Saturn 1 and the introduction of megapools targeted for February 9, it is possible that larger ETH inflows may occur.
-Increasing the Deposit Pool cap allows ETH to accumulate in advance, ensuring smoother megapool onboarding.
+  With the planned Saturn 1 launch and introduction of megapools (targeted for February 9), larger inflows are possible and in fact, have already been arriving.
+Increasing the Deposit Pool cap allows ETH to accumulate in advance, supporting smoother megapool onboarding.

-- **Avoiding the RPIP-74 80% Threshold**: The Deposit Pool is approaching levels that risk crossing the 80% utilization threshold defined in RPIP-74, which would automatically re-enable the minipool queue.
-Increasing the maximum provides operational headroom and reduces the risk of unintentionally toggling queue behavior during a critical transition period.
+- **Avoiding RPIP-74 Threshold Effects**
+  The Deposit Pool could potentially cross the 80% utilization threshold defined in RPIP-74, which would trigger re-enabling of the minipool queue.
+This was fine when launch was months down the road, but is not needed weeks before launch.

-- **Avoiding Rejection of Large Deposits**: If the Deposit Pool reaches its maximum capacity while there are no minipools available to absorb additional ETH, the protocol may be forced to temporarily reject new deposits.
-This could discourage institutional or large-scale participants and negatively impact Rocket Pool’s reputation.
+- **Avoiding Rejection of Large Deposits**
+  If the Deposit Pool reaches its maximum capacity while no minipools are available to absorb additional ETH, the protocol may be forced to reject new deposits.
+This could discourage institutional or large-scale participants and negatively impact Rocket Pool’s reputation at a critical growth phase.

 ## Specification